Doneil Henry: Loans to Blackburn Rovers

 On March 4, Henry was loaned by West Ham to Blackburn Rovers in the Football League Championship, on a one-month loan.
 He made his debut on the same day against Sheffield Wednesday, a 2–1 win for Rovers, a performance described by Rovers' manager, Gary Bowyer as "magnificent".
+Henry has recalled that this loan spell began so abruptly he only had time to collect his kit and meet his new teammates before playing that same evening, without a prior training session with the squad.
 In his second match for Blackburn on March 11, he got an assist in a 94th-minute goal from Jordan Rhodes to give them a 1–0 victory over Bolton Wanderers.
 In his third game for Blackburn, a 3–1 away win against Charlton Athletic, he sustained a hamstring injury that ended his season.
 With his loan cut short, he returned to West Ham United.
+Henry has said the injury shifted perceptions of him in English football, from doubts about his ability to concerns about his durability, in his words: "it was that Doneil was never able to stay fit long enough."
 He returned to Blackburn on loan on November 24, 2015.

 Loan to AC Horsens

 On August 31, 2016, Henry was loaned by West Ham to Danish Superliga club AC Horsens for half a season.
 On October 23 Henry started his first game in the starting line-up, against Randers FC.
 The game resulted in a clean sheet and 1–0 victory for Horsens and Henry.
 In Henry's second start with Horsens, he suffered an ACL tear, which would end his season.
 He went back to West Ham in start of January 2017.
+Henry has said that his spell at AC Horsens, was marked by further injuries that limited his ability to build momentum in his career.

 Vancouver Whitecaps FC

 On December 22, 2017, Henry was signed by Vancouver Whitecaps FC.
 On April 25, 2018, Henry was loaned to United Soccer League club Ottawa Fury until the end of May.
 According to Vancouver Whitecaps FC head coach Carl Robinson, the goal of the loan was to help Henry reach full fitness by getting competitive match time.
 Henry made three appearances for Ottawa, all clean sheets, but was forced to sit out the last two games of his loan, one due to bronchitis and one due to fatigue.
 On May 29, he was reported to have returned to Vancouver.
 Henry made his Whitecaps debut in June 2018, shortly after returning from Ottawa Fury on loan.

 He scored his first league goal for Vancouver against Minnesota United in Vancouver's 2019 MLS season opener on March 2.

+Over two seasons with Vancouver, Henry made 42 appearances, including 25 league matches in 2019, and scored four goals in 2019; he has said this period allowed him to "find his footing again in Vancouver" after several years of minimal playing time in Europe.